 Once cooked, leftover eggplant should be stored in the refrigerator in an airtight container.
 It should be consumed within a few days; the sooner, the better.

-Eggplant tends to get even softer once it is reheated.
-Unless you like a mushy texture, it is best to avoid reheating it in the microwave.
+The inside of the eggplant tends to get even softer once it is reheated.
+Unless you like a mushy texture, it's a good rule of thumb to avoid reheating it in the microwave.
 If you have an air fryer, like most Millennials these days, your leftover eggplant will greatly benefit from being reheated in there.

 If you're looking to expand your palate, don't be intimidated by the eggplant.
 It is easy to prepare, and its flesh's mild flavor is endlessly versatile.
 Consider bringing an eggplant home the next time you visit the grocery store.